Tonsils and adenoids

 - Restlessness during sleep, pauses in breathing for a few seconds at night (may indicate sleep apnea).

 Bacterial infections of the tonsils, especially those caused by streptococcus, are first treated with antibiotics.
+The first line of defense is penicillins although we may also use sulfa type antibiotics or clindamycin.
 Removal of the tonsils (tonsillectomy) and/or adenoids (adenoidectomy) may be recommended if there are recurrent infections despite antibiotic therapy, and/or difficulty breathing due to enlarged tonsils and/or adenoids.
 Such obstruction to breathing causes snoring and disturbed sleep that leads to daytime sleepiness, and may even cause behavioral or school performance problems in some children.

 Chronic infections of the adenoids can affect other areas such as the eustachian tube–the passage between the back of the nose and the inside of the ear.
 This can lead to frequent ear infections and buildup of fluid in the middle ear that may cause temporary hearing loss.
 Studies also find that removal of the adenoids may help some children with chronic earaches accompanied by fluid in the middle ear (otitis media with effusion).